propertyhive/WP-Property-Hive-StuRents/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.11 =
+* Added 'Show Import Data' link to property record to see exactly what was sent by StuRents
+* Corrected issue with floorplans not importing
+* Declared support for WordPress 6.1

 = 1.0.10 =
 * Cater for custom departments based on residential lettings and include these